pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-simpsons-paradox.myst.md

 +++

 ## Model 3: Hierarchical regression

-We can go beyond Model 2 and incorporate even more knowledge about the structure of our data.
+Model 3 assumes the same causal DAG as model 2 (see above).
+However, we can go further and incorporate more knowledge about the structure of our data.
 Rather than treating each group as entirely independent, we can use our knowledge that these groups are drawn from a population-level distribution.
-These are sometimes called hyper-parameters.

-In one sense this move from Model 2 to Model 3 can be seen as adding parameters, and therefore increasing model complexity.
-However, in another sense, adding this knowledge about the nested structure of the data actually provides a constraint over parameter space.

 +++